justintwoo/Group17FinalProject/README.md

 **Important Instructions**

 In order to run the app, you have to have node js and npm installed.
-The user interface is called my-app and you have to go to the directory that is called my-ap and run npm install.
-Then, to run the app, you have to use npm start.
+The user interface is called my-app and you have to go to the directory that is called my-app and run npm install.
+Then, to run the app, you must navigate to \src\main\my-app and type in "npm start" to the terminal.

+\src\main\my-app>npm start

 **Link to UML Diagram**